rustfoundation/foundation.rust-lang.org/news/share-your-thoughts-on-the-state-of-rust-in-2022.md

 * The survey will be open through December 19, 2022 @ 11:59 PM PT
 * Participation will take between 5-20 minutes
 * Answers are anonymous
-* The State of Rust Survey is available in 11 languages
+* The <a target="_blank" rel="noopener" href="https://blog.rust-lang.org/2022/12/05/survey-launch.html">State of Rust Survey</a> is available in 11 languages

 ### **What will the Rust Project do with State of Rust Survey responses?**

-After the State of Rust Survey closes on December 19, 2022, the Rust leadership will analyze and organize responses and apply recurring feedback and themes to their project plans for 2023.
+After the <a target="_blank" rel="noopener" href="https://blog.rust-lang.org/2022/12/05/survey-launch.html">State of Rust Survey</a> closes on December 19, 2022, the Rust leadership will analyze and organize responses and apply recurring feedback and themes to their project plans for 2023.
 In January, the Project will publish a summary of the results on their [<u>blog</u>](https://blog.rust-lang.org/).&nbsp;

 &nbsp;